Trying to unstick your story can be one of the most frustrating experiences for a writer.

-- 4If they have acknowledged and rejected the better path, doubted their choice, but not seen a glimpse of how it could make them happier, consider a situation that could help them see this possibility through someone else's eyes.
+- 4If they have acknowledged and rejected the better path, doubted their choice, but not yet considered how it could make them happier, design a situation that could help them see this possibility through someone else's eyes.

 - 5If they have done all of that but still haven't made the choice to face their fear and walk this new path, explore what is holding them back from making that choice.
 Write a scene that gives a strong reason for this reluctance, especially if it ties directly into other elements of the story itself.

 - 6And finally, if the character has taken all the growth steps on the ladder except following through on their choice, dig deeper to figure out what steps or actions will demonstrate their belief in their new choice and show that they have fully embraced their transformation.

 Then ask even more questions

 If the writing prompts above solved your stuck story problem, awesome!
 Hopefully your creative juices are back in full force and your core story is on the right track.